scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

    magnitude of the latent vectors

-Claim 3 Results: Jointly Optimizing DML with VAE
+Improvement Proposal 3 Results: Jointly Optimizing DML with VAE
 ++++++++++++++++++++++++++++++++++++++++++++++++

-To evaluate the third claim, we compare the performance of DMLs to MetricVAEs (defined in the previous chapter) across several metric losses.
+To evaluate the third improvement proposal, we compare the performance of DMLs to MetricVAEs (defined in the previous chapter) across several metric losses.
 We run experiments for triplet loss, supervised loss, and center loss DML and MetricVAE models.
-To judge whether the claim is true, we will assess whether the model performance improves for the MetricVAE over the DML for the same metric loss and other hyper parameters.
+To evaluate the improvement proposal, we will assess whether the model performance improves for the MetricVAE over the DML for the same metric loss and other hyper parameters.

-Like the previous claim, the proposed MetricVAE model does not perform better than the null model.
+Like the previous improvement proposal, the proposed MetricVAE model does not perform better than the null model.
-As with claim 2, it is possible this is because the training routine of alternating between supervised loss (in this case, metric loss) and unsupervised (in this case, VAE loss) is not optimal for training the model.
+As with improvement proposal 2, it is possible this is because the training routine of alternating between supervised loss (in this case, metric loss) and unsupervised (in this case, VAE loss) is not optimal for training the model.

 We have trained a seperate combined VAE and DML model which trains on both the unsupervised and supervised loss